DebugMate/react-native/README.md

 #### Publish Errors

-To publish errors manually, you can call the publish method, which will send the error and context information to the Debugmate API.
+To publish errors manually, you can call the publish method, which will send the error and context information to the DebugMate API.

 **Important**: When calling the publish method explicitly (e.g., inside a try/catch), if you want to include the userContext, environmentContext, and requestContext, you must pass them as parameters to the publish method.
 These contexts are **not captured automatically** when you call publish manually.